cardoso19/MDTAlert/README.md

 ## Features

 - [x] Simple visual of alerts using constraints.
-- [x] Alerts on top and bottom of screen.
+- [x] Alerts on the top and bottom of the screen.

 ## Installation